mcaliman/mcaliman.github.io/_posts/en/R/2016-10-01-r-lang-dropfile.md

 tags: [r, data-analysis, en, code]
 ---

-The script in question is nothing special but shows the convenience of using R when it comes to manipulating data and creating scripts or prototypes.
-Download the two droptime files from the nic and check whether it contains the domain we are interested in.
+The script in question is straightforward but demonstrates the convenience of using R when it comes to manipulating data and creating scripts or prototypes.
+It downloads the two droptime files from the NIC and checks whether they contain the domain of interest.
 The updated script is available on github [https://github.com/mcaliman/R-utilities](https://github.com/mcaliman/R-utilities)

 ```r